Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 As soon as a plausible solution is found, it is accepted and the harness moves on to the next SWE Bench instance.

 It's worth noting that repositories may have lint or test errors present before aider even starts to edit them.
-Whether errors are caused by aider or were pre-existing, there will be instances where, after six tries, no plausible solution is obtained.
+Whether errors are caused by aider or were pre-existing, there will be instances where no plausible solution is found after six tries.

 If all six attempts fail to produce a plausible solution, then the "best" solution available is selected as the